 - 1. Which financial statement reports a firm's assets, liabilities, and equity at a particular point in time?

-- A. Balance Sheet
+- A. Balance sheet

-- B. Income Statement
+- B. Income statement

-- C. Statement of Retained Earnings
+- C. Statement of retained earnings

-- D. Statement of Cash Flows
+- D. Statement of cash flows

 - 2. Which financial statement shows the total revenues that a firm earns and the total expenses the firm incurs to generate those revenues over a specific period of time-generally one year?

-- A. Balance Sheet

-- B. Income Statement

-- C. Statement of Retained Earnings

-- D. Statement of Cash Flows

-- 3. Which financial statement reports the amounts of cash that the firm generated and distributed during a particular time period?

-- A. Balance Sheet

-- B. Income Statement

-- C. Statement of Retained Earnings

-- D. Statement of Cash Flows

-- 4. Which financial statement reconciles net income earned during a given period and any cash dividends paid within that period using the change in retained earnings between the beginning and end of the period?

-- A. Balance Sheet

-- B. Income Statement

-- C. Statement of Retained Earnings

-- D. Statement of Cash Flows

-- 5. On which of the four major financial statements would you find the common stock and paid-in surplus?

-- A. Balance Sheet

-- B. Income Statement

-- C. Statement of Cash Flows

-- D. Statement of Retained Earnings

-- 6. On which of the four major financial statements would you find the increase in inventory?

-- A. Balance Sheet

-- B. Income Statement

-- C. Statement of Cash Flows

-- D. Statement of Retained Earnings

-- 7. On which of the four major financial statements would you find net plant and equipment?

-- A. Balance Sheet

-- B. Income Statement

-- C. Statement of Cash Flows

-- D. Statement of Retained Earnings

-- 8. For which of the following would one expect the book value of the asset to differ widely from its market value?

-- A. Cash

-- B. Accounts receivable

-- C. Inventory

-- D. Fixed assets

-- 9. Common stockholders' equity divided by number of shares of common stock outstanding is the formula for calculating

-- A. Earnings per share (EPS)

-- B. Dividends per share (DPS)

-- C. Book value per share (BVPS)

-- D. Market value per share (MVPS)
+- A. Balance sheet

+- B. Income statement

+- C. Statement of retained earnings

+- D. Statement of cash flows

+3. Which financial statement reports the amounts of cash that the firm generated and distributed during a particular time period?
+A. Balance sheet B. Income statement C. Statement of retained Earnings D. Statement of cash Flows 4.
+Which financial statement reconciles net income earned during a given period and any cash dividends paid within that period using the change in retained earnings between the beginning and end of the period?
+A. Balance sheet B. Income statement C. Statement of retained earnings D. Statement of cash flows 5.
+On which of the four major financial statements would you find the common stock and paid-in surplus?
+A. Balance sheet B. Income statement C. Statement of cash flows D. Statement of retained earnings

+6. On which of the four major financial statements would you find the increase in inventory?

+A. Balance sheet

+B. Income statement

+C. Statement of cash flows

+D. Statement of retained earnings

+7. On which of the four major financial statements would you find net plant and equipment?

+A. Balance sheet

+B. Income statement

+C. Statement of cash flows

+D. Statement of retained earnings

+8. Financial statements of publicly traded firms can be found in a number of places.
+Which of the

+following is NOT an option for finding publicly traded firms' financial statements?

+A. For the of

+A. Facebook

+B. A firm's website

+C. Securities and Exchange Commission's (SEC) website

+D. Websites such as finance.yahoo.com

+9. For which of the following would one expect the book value of the asset to differ widely from its market value?

+market value:

+A. Cash

+B. Accounts receivable

+C. Inventory

+D. Fixed assets

+10. Common stockholders' equity divided by number of shares of common stock outstanding is the

+formula for calculating

+A. Formings pay share (FDC)

+A. Earnings per share (EPS).

+B. Dividends per share (DPS).

+C. Book value per share (BVPS).

+D. Market value per share (MVPS).

+11. When a firm alters its capital structure to include more or less debt (and, in turn, less or more

+equity), it impacts which of the following?

+A. The residual cash flows available for stock holders

+B. The number of shares of stock outstanding

+C. The earnings per share (EPS)

+D. All of the choices